quex-tech/cardano-oracle/off-chain/README.md

 ### Initiate an HTTPS request and post the response to the blockchain

 Put oracle URL to the `ORACLE_URL` environment variable or to the `.env` file.
 That way you will not have to specify `--oracle-url` parameter to the `relay.py` script each time.

+If you have registered oracles to multiple pools, put the pool ID into `ORACLE_POOL_ID` or add `--oracle-pool-id <pool id>` to the following script.

 Run: